12 Best Podcasting Communities, Facebook Groups, and Forums

 Podcasts We Listen To helps make the process of finding a new show easier and more fun—kind of like the Yelp of podcasts.

-This group's 23,000 members are mostly podcast creators, but the group is open to anyone who listens to podcasts!
+This group's 25,000 members are mostly podcast creators, but the group is open to anyone who listens to podcasts!

 Every week features a different genre where members share links to their favorite podcasts related to that category.
-You're even allowed to post your own podcast as a suggestion if it fits within the genre!
+You're even allowed to post your podcast as a suggestion if it fits within the genre!

-You can also check out the Podcasts We Listen To podcast where host, Jeremy Collins, interviews podcast hosts on their favorite shows.
+You can also check out the Podcasts We Listen To podcast where host Jeremy Collins interviews podcast hosts on their favorite shows.

 12. The New York Times Podcast Club

-The New York Times Podcast Club Facebook page
+New York Time Podcast Club Facebook Group

-The New York Times Podcast Club has over 32,000 members and lets you be a part of a book club (for podcasts) without leaving your home.
+The New York Times Podcast Club has over 37,000 members and lets you be a part of a book club (for podcasts) without leaving your home.

 Every week, the group posts a new episode for members to discuss.
 You can post off-topic comments as well, but the community requires all members to post content that provides value to the podcast discussion.